Durbar (court): Durbar Hall – Khilawat Mubarak, Hyderabad

+Durbar Hall – Mysore Palace, Karnataka

+The Durbar Hall at the Amba Vilas Palace in Mysore, Karnataka, is the official residence of the Wadiyar dynasty and the seat of the Kingdom of Mysore.
+The last palace, now known as the Old Palace or the Wooden Palace, burned to ashes during the wedding of Jayalakshammani, the eldest daughter of Chamaraja Wodeyar in 1896.
+Maharaja Krishnaraja Wodeyar IV and his mother Maharani Kempananjammanni Devi commissioned the English architect Henry Irwin to build a new palace.

+Designed by Irwin, the style is that of Indo-Saracenic architecture, with elements from Islamic, Rajput, and Gothic architecture styles.
+It is a three-story, gray granite, structure, about 245 ft long and about 156 ft wide.
+There are square towers, five stories tall, at each of the cardinal points, topped with pink domes.
+The tallest tower, 145 ft tall, is at the centre of the palace and is topped with a gold plated dome.

 Malaysia

-In Malaysian history, the Durbar was the council comprising the four rulers of the Federated Malay States under British protectorate.
+In Malaysian history, the durbar was the council comprising the four rulers of the Federated Malay States under British protectorate.
 First held in 1897, it was a platform for the rulers to discuss issues pertaining state policies with British officials.

-When the Federation of Malaya was formed in 1948, the Durbar transformed into the Conference of Rulers with the inclusion of the other states of Malaya.
+When the Federation of Malaya was formed in 1948, the Durbar transformed into the Conference of Rulers, with the inclusion of the other states of Malaya.
 The membership was further enlarged with the addition of new states in the formation of Malaysia in 1963.

-Since the independence of Malaya in 1957, the Malay rulers in the Conference of Rulers function as the electoral college for the election of the federal king, the Yang di-Pertuan Agong.
+Since the Malayan Declaration of Independence in 1957, the Malay rulers in the Conference of Rulers function as the electoral college for the election of the federal king, the King of Malaysia.